 Is it okay if the volunteers bring a bag of stuffed animals inside, and each child can pick one?

-If the client has a question for which you don’t know the answer, tell them to call Megan.
+If the family has a question for which you don’t know the answer, tell them to call Megan.
 They will already have her number, or you can give them one of her business cards, which are located inside the metal clipboard.

 Make sure you delivered the correct items.